NickColley/website-from-github-issues/README.md

 Could be used for a simple blog on your website or to produce a report on your issues.

+You can see this project rendered here: https://eleventy-github-issue.netlify.app/

+Note that only issues created by the owner will show up, but you could configure this to be based on labels or something else.

 ## Before you start

 Make sure you have Git and Node.js (12.x) installed.